Lewis & Harris Football Association

-The Lewis & Harris Football Association is a football association which controls the Lewis & Harris League is the annual football league contested between clubs from Lewis and Harris, an island off Great Britain in Scotland.
-Like several other northern amateur leagues, the competition takes place in a summer calendar rather than the traditional winter program.
+The Lewis & Harris Football Association oversees the Lewis & Harris League, an annual football competition featuring clubs from the Lewis and Harris islands, situated off the coast of Scotland.
+Differing from traditional winter schedules, this league, like many other northern amateur leagues, operates during the summer months.

-Lewis contributes eight clubs to the league and Harris contributes one.
-The league is fully licensed with the Scottish Amateur Football Association and each club competes in the Highland Amateur Cup annually, with member clubs winning the cup eight times in its history.
+Comprising eight clubs from Lewis and one from Harris, the league holds full licensing from the Scottish Amateur Football Association.
+Participating clubs also engage annually in the Highland Amateur Cup, with member clubs having clinched the title eight times throughout its history.